-Ah, it’s a conundrum, isn’t it?
+It’s a conundrum, isn’t it?
 You can’t afford to buy but you can’t find a landlord willing to rent to you because of bad credit.
-This is a question we’ve been asked a lot lately by readers and would-be tenants calling into the office – can you find me a Toronto apartment for rent that isn’t reliant on having a decent credit score?
+This is a question we’ve been asked for years by readers and would-be tenants calling into the office – can you help me find a Toronto condo for rent even if I have a poor credit score?

 If you have bad credit, you’re not alone.
-It’s a widespread issue and with the low-cost of credit these days, it could become an even bigger issue as it’s all too easy for people to leverage themselves too high.
-And it’s non-discriminatory in terms of who’s at risk.
+It’s a widespread issue and it’s non-discriminatory in terms of who’s at risk.
 It’s not just people who fall into a low-income bracket who can have bad credit scores – people with healthy incomes can have too much money tied up in assets with very little cash flow, leading to missed loan payments and, eventually, a poor credit score.
+As well, young people and new Canadians may have no credit history on file at all, making it just as difficult to rent as someone with a bad credit score.

-It’s similar to the situation we see with some buyers looking at condos for sale in Toronto who have healthy down-payments but a poor credit history, making it difficult for them to secure a mortgage.
-Even something as simple as an untraditional job without three years of income tax statements to back it up (for example, you recently left a permanent position in a company to freelance) may make you high risk in lenders’ eyes.
+It’s similar to the situation we see with some buyers looking at condos for sale in Toronto who have healthy down-payments but poor credit, making it difficult for them to secure a mortgage.
+Even an untraditional job without three years of income tax statements to back it up (for example, you recently left a permanent position in a company to freelance) may make you high risk in lenders’ eyes.
+Lenders and landlords alike are showing higher caution these days, all while demand grows and rental prices increase.

-“…when choosing a new tenant, a landlord can ask the person applying for the rental unit to provide information such as current residence, rental history, employment history, personal references and income information.”
+“A landlord can ask the person applying for the rental unit to provide information such as: current residence, rental history, employment history, references and income information.”

 This includes the right to conduct a credit background check and to refuse a tenant who they consider to be a risk.